sarsamurmu/reboost/docs/recipes.md

   // ...
 })
 ```
+Hot Reloading is also enabled by the plugin.

 ## TSX
 TSX transformation is enabled for files with `.tsx` extension.
 If you want to enable